turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 ### Prerequisites:

 If you have completed the NEAR Pathway, you should have already taken care of these prerequisites.
 For this tutorial you must:
-* Install node.js and npm [(see Tutorial 1)](https://learn.figment.io/network-documentation/near/tutorials/1.-connecting-to-a-near-node-using-datahub)
+* Install node.js and npm, and set up your DataHub environment [(see Tutorial 1)](https://learn.figment.io/network-documentation/near/tutorials/1.-connecting-to-a-near-node-using-datahub)
-* Create an accout on the NEAR testnet [(see Tutorial 2)](https://learn.figment.io/network-documentation/near/tutorials/2.-creating-your-first-near-account-using-the-sdk)
+* Create an account on the NEAR testnet [(see Tutorial 2)](https://learn.figment.io/network-documentation/near/tutorials/2.-creating-your-first-near-account-using-the-sdk)
 * Install the NEAR CLI [(also in Tutorial 2)](https://learn.figment.io/network-documentation/near/tutorials/2.-creating-your-first-near-account-using-the-sdk)

 ## Installing The Toolchain